openmc-dev/openmc/docs/source/io_formats/tallies.rst

 attributes/sub-elements:

   :type:
     The type of mesh.
-This can be either "regular", "rectilinear", or "unstructured".
+This can be either "regular", "rectilinear", "cylindrical", "spherical", or "unstructured".

   :dimension:
     The number of mesh cells in each direction.
 (For regular mesh only.)